 |Native||–||native, minimal-net, cooja||Yes|

-These platforms can be purchased as and run on development kits from the following manufactures.
+These platforms can be purchased as and run on development kits from the following manufacturers.
 Hardware for Contiki can be purchased online from several places:

 * Texas Instruments: Texas Instruments produces many of the chips on which Contiki runs, but also sells development boards that can be used with Contiki.
 Here are some of the available boards: